GPlates: History

 The first GPlates prototype ("GPlates 0.5") was released on 30 October, 2003.
 The first stable version GPlates 1.0.0 was released in 2010.
-The latest release is GPlates 2.3 and was released in September 2021.
+The latest stable release is GPlates 2.5 and was released in 15 April, 2024.

 In 2012, the GPlates team won the NeCTAR/ANDS #nadojo competition.
 And in the same year, the GPlates team started the development of GPlates Portal and Web Service.
 In 2014, the GPlates Web Portal and Web Service were launched.

 In 2016, the first public version of pyGPlates was released.
 The pyGPlates beta revision 28 was released on 8 August 2020.
 This is the first version which supports Python3.
 The latest pyGPlates release is 0.36 and was released in May 2022.

 In 2022, the first version GPlately was released.
 The latest GPlately release is 1.0.0 and was released in April 2023.

 After keeping source code on Apache Subversion and SourceForge for nearly 20 years, the GPlates source code was moved to GitHub on 1 August, 2023.